Viveksingh1313/uploadImage/README.md

 This application lets you upload a file based on userId and get the file based on emailId.
 There are two endpoints :
 /users/upload/post - To upload the image.
-Takes userId and profilePicImageFile as the request parameter.
+Takes userId, emailId and profilePicImageFile as the request parameter.
 If you are using postman use form attributes to pass these properties.

 /users/upload/get - To get the image.